JonHarrison/code-quiz/README.md

 IT IS DONE when

-  * When a start button is clicked a timer starts and the first question appears.
+  * When a start button is clicked a timer starts and the first question appears
     * Questions contain buttons for each answer
     * When an answer is clicked, the next question appears
     * If the answer clicked was incorrect then time is subtracted from the clock
-  * The quiz ends when all questions are answered or the timer reaches 0.
+  * The quiz ends when all questions are answered or the timer reaches 0
     * When the game ends, the player is shown their score and given the ability to save their initials and their score

 ## Tasks Completed